Black History in Cambridge: Online Resources

 Explore these online resources that explore Black history in Cambridge.
-More programs and events about Cambridge’s Black history are planned for 2022.
+More programs and events about Cambridge’s Black history are being planned.
 To be notified, sign up for our monthly enewsletter at historycambridge.org.

 - A story of enslavement; a Juneteenth reflection

 - Quiet courage: Groundbreaking Maria Baldwin and the racial politics of education in Cambridge

 - Pauline Hopkins’ proto-science-fiction took off from familiar settings: The streets of Cambridge.

 - Vital to start of Cambridge Community Center, Helen Lee Franklin was activist in every sense

 - William Henry Lewis (1868-1949), Lawyer, Athlete, Public Servant

 - Phyllis Ann Wallace, A Leader for Equal Opportunity

 - Who Is Essential Cambridge?
 Part 4: COVID-19